 October 11, 2021

 Whether your crew likes to go all out for Halloween or your family prefers simplicity, we have costume solutions for your children.
 Polyester, tulle, masks and wigs can be uncomfortable for anyone, so for a child with autism spectrum disorder (ASD) or sensory processing disorder (SPD), wearing a traditional costume may not be appealing.
 For others, princesses and pirates are just not interesting, so parents may have to think outside the box to engage them in the season.

-No matter where your child’s interests or challenges lie, we came up with six buckets of accessible, autism-friendly costume ideas, all without the itch factor and suitable for those who have a mind of their own.
+No matter where your child’s interests or challenges lie, we came up with six buckets of accessible, autism-friendly costume ideas, all without the itch factor and suitable for those who have minds of their own.

 1. Sensory-Friendly Store-Bought Costumes

 While we love all the innovative creations parents create, we are so excited to see big box companies selling more inclusive options this year.
-Target offers adaptive Halloween costumes that include options like unicorns and baby shark, which are made with soft materials, flat seams, hidden openings, detachable elements, and often most importantly, no tags!
-Designers on Etsy are embracing comfort with a number of cotton princess dresses made for everyday wear ready to turn your little into Princess Anna or other Disney characters.
-While not exactly intended for wear outside the house, there are also a number of 100 percent cotton pajamas that make perfect costumes, like this Captain America set.
+Target offers adaptive Halloween costumes that include options like Paw Patrol, mermaids, Elsa and dragons, which are made with soft materials, flat seams, hidden openings, detachable elements, and often most importantly, no tags!
+Other small businesses are embracing comfort with a number of soft character dresses and rompers made for everyday wear ready to turn your little into Fancy Nancy, Doc McStuffins, Black Panther or one of the My Little Ponies.
+While not exactly intended for wear outside the house, there are also a number of 100 percent cotton pajamas that make perfect costumes, like these superhero sets featuring Captain America and Superman.

 2. Special Interests